-Uncovering Oklahoma’s Holiday Guide highlights the various winter festivities, such as Christmas Lights, plays, and winter sports, happening throughout Oklahoma in 2016-2017.
-Events and Performing Arts are sorted by Date while everything else is alphabetical.
-Looking for New Year Celebrations?
-Read the New Years Celebrations Guide.
+Uncovering Oklahoma’s Holiday Guide highlights the various winter festivities, such as Christmas Lights, plays, and winter sports, happening throughout Oklahoma.
+Events and Performing Arts are sorted by Date, while everything else is alphabetically.

 Downtown in December is a series of holiday events and attractions in Oklahoma City.
 It’s a one-of-a-kind winter experience that features thrilling outdoor ice skating, a tree lighting festival, afternoon visits with Santa Claus, a festive holiday run, snow tubing, free water taxi excursions, performing arts, shopping, and parties that are all surrounded by twinkling holiday lights.

 The video is from a previous year, but many of the same events happen regularly.

 Mitch Park in Edmond is home to an outdoor ice skating rink and a holiday light trail.
 Luminance is the new walk-thru holiday light display that will be open to the public at the park during the month of December.

 Luminance is a walk-thru holiday light display that will be open to the public in Mitch Park.